Simonlfr/veo-ftnd/README.md

 ### Run tests

-At the moment Linux or WSL is required to run visual resgression tests due to a descepancy between the way post processing of photos is being done on different OS.
+At the moment Linux or WSL is required to run visual resgression tests due to a discrepancy between the way post processing of photos is being done on different OS.

 Run the tests with: